The Post-Singularity World

 Another example is a new vulnerability found in the 16-year old FFmpeg codec, that is widely used to play and process videos in webbrowsers, streaming platforms, and media applications.
 The flaw allows an attacker to construct a malicious video file that causes the decoder to write data outside its allocated memory bounds, potentially crashing the application.

-Historically, finding these vulnerabilities required such exhaustive technical analysis that it would take highly skilled researchers week to find something like this.
+Historically, finding vulnerabilities like these required such exhaustive technical analysis that it would take highly skilled researchers week to find something like this.
 Because they were both difficult to find and difficult to exploit, their complexity provided a natural barrier against most attackers.

 But that barrier largely disappears for AI agents.
 An AI system can enumerate thousands of attack paths continuously, iterating in a fully automated way until it finds a way in.